 One of my favourite quick and easy dinners is a tray of baked salmon served alongside a large salad or some stir-fried vegetables.
-For this delicious paleo meal, I made some orange-infused teriyaki sauce, which works beautifully with fatty salmon.
+For this delicious meal, I made orange teriyaki sauce, which works beautifully with the fatty salmon.

 I love adding red onions rings both for the flavour and because they make this dish look so pretty when it comes out of the oven.
 I think it’s the purple against the bright orange colour, and the juxtaposition of the geometrical shapes.

-PS.
 The sauce is super versatile and you can use it on chicken wings or pork skewers.
 You can also check out my go-to paleo stir-fry sauce, which is similar to this.
-For other lovely salmon recipes, check out this Baked Salmon Loaf with Cucumber & Dill Salad, or my Japanese Bakes Salmon Balls.Print

 - 2 medium salmon fillets (150–200 grams each)